sob/cookbook/source/recipes/grandma-pizza.html.markdown

 DiNapoli canned tomatoes are fantastic to use for the sauce.
 If they're whole then use a food processor until chunky.

+If you want to make this a bit more like <a href="https://en.wikipedia.org/wiki/Detroit-style_pizza">"detroit" style pizza</a>, then used jack or pepperjack cheese instead of mozzarella.

 ---

 Ingredients